acatalina/drasek-underscore/index.md

 # My own implementation of underscore library

 <p style="text-align: justify;">
 Hello!
 My name is Alvaro and I wanted to share with you various underscore methods (listed below) I implemented while learning javascript.
-Pretty sure they could do with further tinkering, although not sure how many times I have changed them already!
+I have loaded the file into this website so if you want to try them, just open the console and they should be available :)
 </p>

 <p style="text-align: justify;">